Do you want to skip the read and get right to my winner? Shopify wins this Shopify vs BigCommerce eCommerce Platform Test.

 When you own a website, anything can happen.
 So what do Shopify vs Big Commerce offer for backups?

 Shopify has an automatic back-up system that backs up information from individual sites daily.
 While this can reduce any worries for temporary glitches, it can be a hassle for sites that have a rapid daily turnover.
-In which case, as with BigCommerce, you’re going to need a third-party app to help you out.

 Because BigCommerce doesn’t have a native import/export function, back-ups for individual website accounts are best done with a third-party solution.
 The platform recommends Rewind for this purpose, though several site backup solutions are available in its Apps and Integrations section.